CianDuffy/nodecopter-security/README.md

 ##Future Enhancements
 This project is not yet complete.
 The following are features that I hope to include in the final project.
+###Improved Intruder detection
+At the moment, the false positive rate of the intruder detection mode is very high.
+I plan to use photos from the AR.Drone's camera to train an OpenCV HAAR Classifier to improve the accuracy.

 ###Autonomous Patrol Mode
 During the detection mode, the drone should be able to execute a predefined patrol route while simultaneously trying to detect intruders.